If you use these principles of organic gardening, the results are apparent.

 Having healthy soil in your garden is your plants avoid insect pests.
 Healthy plants are naturally more able to resist both pests and various diseases.
-To boost your garden's prospects of giving you the most vigorous possible plants, start with high-quality soil with fewer chemicals that will accumulate salts over time.
+To boost your garden's prospects of giving you the most vigorous possible plants, start with a high-quality soil with fewer chemicals that will accumulate salts over time.

 Brighten your flower beds with annuals and annuals.
 You can also use these flowers to fill any spaces between shrubs and perennials when they are in the sun.
 Some excellent choices include rudbeckia, hollyhock, sunflower, rudbeckia, petunia, and marigold.

 Transfer your favorite plants inside, so they survive the winter frosts.
 You may be able to save the most resistant or expensive plants.
 Dig the plant carefully without damaging the roots before transferring it to the pot.

 Plants need a good supply of CO2 to reach their maximum growth.
 Plants will not thrive in environments where high levels of CO2.
 Greenhouses provide plants with high levels of CO2.

 You have what you need and the skills to use these tips when gardening.
 That's awesome!
 Learning is a never-ending process.
 The tips you have read above, of course, cover just the basics.
 You have likely, however, learned at least one thing that will be well put to use in your garden.